AresJef/Simple_Toolbox/README.md

 ### A simple collection of python utils.

-Created to be used in a project, this package is published to gihub for ease of management and installation across different modules.
+Created to be used in a project, this package is published to github for ease of management and installation across different modules.

 ### Installation